- Solar advice hub

 At a glance

-đ ď¸ A solar & battery system typically requires maintenance three times in 20 years
+đ ď¸ A solar & battery system requires maintenance three times in 20 years, on average

-⨠Your battery and inverter will usually need to replaced after 10-12 years
+⨠Your battery and inverter will usually need to replaced after 12 years or so

 Storage batteries can fail for multiple reasons, although a top-class installer will take steps to ensure your battery can work as well as possible for as long as possible.